admindatahandbook/book/_process/process.md

 ### Step 7
 Test build off chapter branch (can fork to Jim repository to avoid using main repository github page)

+## Bibliography

+Bibliography entries are added to the idea handbook zotero library (https://www.zotero.org/groups/2400539/ideahandbook/library).

+Each chapter has its own folder in the library.

+Use the desktop client with the "Better BibTex for Zotero" add-on to generate automatic citekeys in the AuthorYear format.

+Bibliograhy is exported as ideahandbook.bib in BibTeX format with UTF-8 encoding into the root handbook directory.

 ## Build process for HTML